-Since January 2021 the Bureau's housing advice service has expanded to provide specialist debt and money advice, including advocacy and court representation, to clients who are tenants of Ochil View Housing Association.
-This is provided under a two year agreement with the housing association with the Bureau financing the first year of costs.
-A part-time post is funded for two days per week.
+In January 2021 the Bureau's housing advice service expanded to provide specialist debt and money advice, including advocacy and court representation, to clients who were tenants of Ochil View Housing Association.
+This was provided under a two year agreement with the housing association with the Bureau financing the first year of costs.
+A part-time post was funded for two days per week.